Stommy123/wyncode_ta/implementation/imdb/README.md

 - Create a function called `searchMoviesByDirector`.
 - This function should take two arguments.
 An array (our movies data), and a string (the director's name)
 - The function should filter through the array returning only movies directed by the specified director
-- The letter casing for the directors name should be ignored, but the spelling should not!
+- The letter casing for the directors name should be ignored, meaning if I pass in an all lowercased string, it should still find the director with the same name

 ### (3)

 - Create a function called `searchMoviesByGenre`
 - This function should take two arguments.
 An array (our movies data), and a string (the desired genre)
 - The function should filter through the array returning only movies where at least one genre matches the desired genre
+- For the sake of simplicity we're not going to enforce capitalization on the user when inputting a desired genre

 ### (4)

 - Create a function called `searchMoviesByGenres`
 - This function should take two arguments.
 An array (our movies data), and a second array (the desired genres)
 - The function should filter through the array returning only movies where the genre matches ALL of the genres in the array that was passed in
+- For the sake of simplicity we're going to enforce capitalization on the user when inputting their desired genres

 ## Heating up